yxj0312/docs/Vue3/Vue 3 Reactivity.md

 after updated quantity total = 15

 Wow, we’ve come a long way!
 There’s only one bug to fix before this code is solid.
 Specifically, that we only want track to be called on a reactive object if it’s inside an effect.
 Right now track will be called whenever a reactive object property is get.
 We’ll polish this up in the next lesson.

+## Lesson 3 activeEffect & ref

+In this lesson we’ll continue to build out our reactivity code by fixing a small bug and then implementing reactive references, much like you might have seen in Vue 3.
+The bottom of our current code from the last lesson looks like this: